MONSTERMONKEY444/discord-py-bot/README.md

 Sickma's Be Smart..
 I assume you have installed Python already, including pip installing discord, asyncio, pyfiglet, termcolor, and colorama.
-Enable Developer Mode on Discord if you haven't already
+Enable Developer Mode on Discord if you haven't already.
+Discord Rate Limits the BOT as well